Temporary Skilled Migration Income Threshold (TSMIT)

 Exemptions

 There are virtually no exemptions.
 However, there can be exemptions primarily related to specific Labour Agreement stream.
-The Labour Agreement stream in both the SC 482 and the SC 186 visa are streams designed for employees where their employers have negotiated with the Australian government.
+The Labour Agreement stream in the SC 494 visa are streams designed for employees where their employers have negotiated with the Australian government.
 These agreements usually address unique industry requirements and can include concessions on the TSMIT.